imantse/WARP-GUIDES/webpack/webpack-guide.md

 ## SET UP BASIC FILES & DIR STRUCTURE

 Crate master directory and set files tree up like this (`tree -a .`).
 Leave all files empty, we will fill them up step by step.
+Remeber - `public` is `DocumentRoot`, served at `nameformywebpacktest.our.dev.host.tld`.

 ```
 master-directory